 - 1 tbsp rice vinegar

-- ½ - 1 tsp soft brown sugar depending on how sweet you like things
+- ½ – 1 tsp soft brown sugar depending on taste

-- 3 tbsp olive oil – or neutral oil
+- 3 tbsp olive oil – or a neutral tasting oil

 - ½ tbsp sesame seeds